Teaching and Learning Resource Center

 Turnitin Best Practices

-OriginalityCheck is a tool within the Turnitin Suite.
+SimilarityCheck is a tool within the Turnitin Suite.
 It uses a set of text comparison databases to reveal how much of a submitted composition matches written work released elsewhere.
-Depending on instructor choice, OriginalityCheck may compare student material to various internet resources, journal articles and / or other student writing at Ohio State.
+Depending on instructor choice, SimilarityCheck can compare student material to various internet resources, journal articles, or other student writing at Ohio State.

-OriginalityCheck can most effectively be used to provide opportunities for instructors to work with students about how to correctly research and attribute sources.
+SimilarityCheck can most effectively be used to provide opportunities for you to work with your students on how to correctly research and attribute sources.

 Know What to Expect